The Department is equipped with several options for elemental analysis of samples.

 The Vario MICRO Cube can accommodate many sample types.
 This is due to a stable multipoint calibration that is matrix independent, as well as a large weighing range from micro (<1 mg) to macro (up to 800 mg) sample weight.
 It also has a large dynamic range for analysis of element concentration, for example from ppm up to 7 mg carbon or 10 mg nitrogen per sample.
 The instrument is highly automated with an integrated sample feeder for 120 samples.

-The Micro Cube offers high-temperature combustion and quantitative sample digestion at up to 1200 °C with jet injection of oxygen directly to the sample which leads to the highest possible oxygen concentrations at the point of combustion and therefore low gas consumption.
-The instrument performs the separation of gaseous components with one temperature programmed desorption column, allowing for perfect separation without peak overlap.
+The Micro Cube offers high-temperature combustion and quantitative sample digestion at up to 1200 °C with a jet injection of oxygen directly to the sample which leads to the highest possible oxygen concentrations at the point of combustion and therefore low gas consumption.
+The instrument performs the separation of gaseous components with one temperature-programmed desorption column, allowing for perfect separation without peak overlap.